swx-perf

 Overview

 As a producer, swx-perf has multiple parameters that can be configured to generate traffic flows with different characteristics.
-There can be multiple instances of swx-perf generating traffic on a single machine, or you can run the tool as a producer on several agents.
-The mandatory arguments for a producer are:
+This versatile tool can generate several streams on a single instance (using ranges), can be executed several times to generate multiple instances concurrently on the same VM, and can be run as a producer on several VMs.

 swx-perf producer --sendto <MULTICAST-ADDRESS:PORT> --nic <NETWORK_INTERFACE>